"I offer a guarantee—an absolute guarantee—that the tomes will contain the truth on the curse that afflicts you."

 Before making Amadeus, I participated in the Global Game Jam almost annually from 2016 until 2021, generally acting as just a composer/sound designer/occasional artist, with minimal implementation.
 After studying implementation in graduate school and taking an elective course on C# I realized that I find the entire process of game development incredibly fun, not just the audio side!
 It seemed like the ideal medium to combine my various artistic interests in one work.

-My website, arcanaxix.com, is self-coded, including some very janky JavaScript to randomize sound effects as you hover and click on objects.
+My website, arcanaxix.com, is self-coded, including some very rudimentary JavaScript to randomize sound effects as you hover and click on objects.
 Virtually everything you need to know about my artistic sensibilities and creative priorities can be gleaned from this project.

 *(Sherlock Holmes and the Hound of the Baskervilles is set in Dartmoor.)